w3c/aria/README.md

 This repository is for the main deliverable of the ARIA Working Group, Accessible Rich Internet Applications.
 There are several other deliverables, such as ARIA modules, Accessibility API Mappings, and support documents.
 These are maintained in separate repositories listed on the [ARIA Contribution](https://www.w3.org/WAI/ARIA/contribute) page.
 Please file issues in the repository specific to the specification to which the issue applies.

 ## Contributing to this Repository

+Please review the [ARIA Process Document](https://github.com/w3c/aria/wiki/ARIA-WG-Process-Document) for information about how the working group tracks issues and pull request.

 ### Role of Editors